blacktop/lporg/README.md

 * [x] add ability to save/load to/from iCloud Drive `~/Library/Mobile\ Documents/com~apple~CloudDocs`
 * [x] backup current launchpad layout before changing
 * [x] write backup config to `$HOME/.launchpad.yml`
+* [ ] create a macOS VM to test on a much crazier collection of apps

 ## Issues